Robots: Hype or game-changers, including NIHR CREST Award presentation

 Speaker: Peter McCulloch, University of Oxford

-Speaker: Shamaila Anwar, NIHR Clinical Research Network (CRN)
+Speaker: Shamaila Anwar, National Institute for Health Research

 The use of robotic technology in surgical practice has expanded exponentially over recent years, despite a dearth of evidence as to its cost-effectiveness and adaptability to specific surgical scenarios.